heseltime/heseltime.github.io/pages/rDai.md

 Through the lens of a mini-grid challenge.

 **Value-Function**: Estimates how good it is for the agent to be in a given state.
 More formally: "Expected return of a state $s$ when following the policy $\pi$."
+(We want to maximize our future rewards.)

-Therefor it depends on:
+Therefore it depends on:

 -   current policy $ \pi $
 -   environent transition dynamics